juju-solutions/layer-debug/README.md

 When the `sos` action is run, all executable files in the charm's `sos-scripts/` folder are run, and their output is included in the archive.
-You can include application-specific information by creating this folder and adding our own scripts to to it.
+You can include application-specific information by creating this folder and adding your own scripts to to it.

 Both stdout and stderr of SOS scripts are captured.
 Alternatively, the `SOS_SCRIPT_DIR` environment variable points to a directory that the SOS script